Ganeshraja05/PRODIGY_FS_04/README.txt

 Real-Time Chat Application
 Overview This is a real-time chat application that allows users to communicate with each other in real-time.
-The application is built using [list technologies used,,<|start_header_id|>ably, socket.io, etc.].
+The application is built using [list technologies used,HTML,CSS,JAVASCRIPT,NODE JS, socket.io, etc.].

 Features